Package

 Package filenames

-Packages names must follow some basic rules: They must be no longer than 8
+Packages names must follow some basic rules: They must be no longer than

-2-letter package name might be confusing) and may only be composed of
+or 2-letter package name might be confusing) and may only be composed of

 characters a-b, 0-9 or underscore.
-This is for backward compatibility with
+This is for backward compatibility

-short file names (8.3) and ISO 9660 file systems (used on CD-ROM).
-FreeDOS
+with short file names (8.3) and ISO 9660 file systems (used on CD-ROM).

-package filenames always use the .ZIP extension.
+FreeDOS package filenames always use the .ZIP extension.

 FreeDOS 1.1 package structure